Global well-posedness for intermediate NLS with nonvanishing conditions at infinity

 \section{Global well-posedness}

 Our goal in this section is to establish Theorem~\ref{thm:GWP}.
-To do so, we derive the conservation laws for \eqref{gINLS} in the $\mathcal{Z}^2_{\rho}$ framework, which in particular are meaningful for solutions with nonvanishing boundary conditions at infinity.
-We then show that, for arbitrary real parameters $\alpha \neq 0$, $\beta \geq 0$, the Cauchy problem \eqref{gINLS} is globally well-posed in $\mathcal{Z}^2_{\rho}$.
+To do so, we derive the conservation laws for \eqref{gINLS} in the $\mathcal{Z}^2$ framework; in particular, they are meaningful for solutions with nonvanishing boundary conditions at infinity.
+We then show that, for any real parameters $\alpha \neq 0$, $\beta \geq 0$, the Cauchy problem for \eqref{gINLS} is globally well-posed in $\mathcal{Z}^2_*$.
 In addition, when $\alpha =\beta =1$ we obtain a uniform bound for global solutions to \eqref{INLS}.
 Our argument also yields the corresponding results for \eqref{gCM}.